break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 `;
 ```

-Now let's make this a little more useful by wiring it up to the Storybook page so we can adjust the values without having to make any code changes.
+Rather than making a code change every time we want to see different values passed to our component, we can leverage Storybook controls and interact with our components though the UI.

 ```ts
 const Template = (args: any) => `